nisrulz/android-tips-tricks/Readme.md

   - Material Design uses real-world metaphors as its foundation.
 Objects in the real world don't move linearly, they move in curved paths and accelerate and decelerate according to the motion's properties.
   - As such, motion should also use such properties and animate objects so that the motion feels natural rather than forced
   - For example, a car leaving the screen in a movie starts off slowly, then accelerates till it's out of the frame.
 Similarly, views should be interpolated using classes like AccelerateInterpolator, FastOutSlowInInterpolator, etc. [[More Info]](https://developer.android.com/reference/android/animation/TimeInterpolator.html)
-  - When changing the visibilities of views, if you `android:animateLayoutChanges="true"` to the parent, you get a nice little animation for free. [[Ref Link](https://proandroiddev.com/the-little-secret-of-android-animatelayoutchanges-e4caab2fddec)]
+  - When changing the visibilities of views, if you add `android:animateLayoutChanges="true"` to the parent, you get a nice little animation for free. [[Ref Link](https://proandroiddev.com/the-little-secret-of-android-animatelayoutchanges-e4caab2fddec)]

 - **Typography**
   - While custom typefaces can be used for branding, it is essential to stick to Roboto and Noto if possible, especially for body text, due to their clarity and optimistic nature.